jhone-eleoterio/SafeShop/README.md

 # SafeShop

-This project demostrate, the simple way how to add Authentication in api routes, using JWT token
+This project demonstrates in a simple way how to add authentication to API routes, using the JWT token.